H. Alexander Walker Residence: History

-The house was built in 1903 by George Rodiek of Hackfield and Company, a naturalised German immigrant.
+The house was built in 1903 by George Rodiek of Hackfeld and Company, a naturalised German immigrant.
 Originally the estate comprised a two-story home with a series of gardens featuring ferns, rocks and orchards, sometimes called the oldest formal Japanese garden in Honolulu.

 Rodiek served as German consul as well as president of the Hawaiian Sugar Planters' Association.
 In 1917, he was accused of involvement in the Hindu German Conspiracy to foment revolution in India.
 Though subsequently given a presidential pardon, he sold the house to Alan Wilcox in 1918 and moved with his family to San Francisco, never to return.
 In the 1930s the house was purchased by Mr. & Mrs. H. Alexander Walker.
 Mr. Walker was president of American Factors, the successor firm to Hackfeld and Company, and Hawaiian Sugar Planters Association.
 Mr. Walker, whose father J.S.
 Walker was a member of King Kalakaua's cabinet, dubbed the gracious estate "Mamalu", meaning "Shady Lawns."
 The Walkers turned the estate into world-famous orchid gardens.

 During World War II, Fleet Admiral Chester W. Nimitz enjoyed many dinners with his friends the Walkers and playing horseshoes at the residence.
 The irony was that the Walkers' cook, a Japanese National named Hara, could have poisoned the entire Pacific Fleet high command during hundreds of meals.
 Nimitz always congratulated him for his fine meals.
 What a paradox it was, but Hara was totally loyal to the Walkers and an honorable man.